 West Virginia’s high court upholds damage cap

-Posted on behalf of The Bell Law Firm, PLLC on Jun 24, 2011 in Wrongful Death
+Posted on behalf of Stewart Bell, PLLC on Jun 24, 2011 in Wrongful Death

 West Virginia is one of the many states that impose a cap -- an upper limit -- on non-economic damages in medical malpractice lawsuit s.
 The limit is tiered: $500,000 in wrongful death and other severe, permanent injury cases, and $250,000 for all other cases.
 The state's Supreme Court of Appeals handed down a decision this week that upholds those limits and, according to some, puts an end to debate about the caps' constitutionality.